 These two statements report the District's financial position and changes in them.
 The District's financial position (the difference between assets and liabilities) provide one measure of the District's financial health, or financial position.
 Over time, increases or decreases in the District's financial position are one indicator of whether its financial health is improving or deteriorating.
-To fully assess the overall health of the District, however, you should consider nonfinancial factors as well, such as changes in the District's average daily attendance or its property tax base and the condition of the District's facilities.
+To fully assess the overall health of the District's average daily attendance or its property tax base and the condition of the District's facilities.